Vikms95/codespot/README.md

 - Create error page and handle redirection when needed

-- Create forbidden page and handle redirection when needed
+- Create forbidden page and handle redirection when needed :if we get a Forbidden error, display the page?

 - Use relative time on comments https://www.youtube.com/watch?v=acemrBKuDqw